Recognizing and Managing Diabetes in Dogs [Must Read For Dog Owners]

 Oral Medication Treatment

-If your dog’s symptoms and blood glucose levels aren’t responding to a change in diet and exercise, then your veterinarian might prescribe an oral medication treatment.
+If your dog’s blood glucose levels still aren’t responding, your veterinarian might prescribe an oral medication.
 Oral medications may help dogs with either Type 1 or Type 2 diabetes when they’re combined with a healthy diet and strict exercise regimen.

 Common medications for dogs include Metformin, which can reduce insulin resistance, and Glucotrol, which helps to lower blood sugar.